Representations of the Bondi-Metzner-Sachs group in three space-time dimensions in the Hilbert topology I. Determination of the representations: The group

 \section{The group $B(2,1)$}

 So far, the supertranslation space $F(P(N^{+}))$ has been defined as a space of truly arbitrary functions.
 This has been merely for clarity; for physical applications it is necessary to give to this space additional structure.
-For reasons discussed in detail in McCarthy \cite{mac1}, we now restrict $F(P(N^{+}))$ to be the Hilbert space of square integrable functions on $P(N^{+}) $ with respect to the standard (Lebesgue) measure.
+To this end we now restrict $F(P(N^{+}))$ to be the Hilbert space of square integrable functions on $P(N^{+}) $ with respect to the standard (Lebesgue) measure.

 It will be convenient then to use as coordinates for $P(N^{+})$ the two components of a unit length vector $\textbf{m}$ in $R^{2}$ \be P(N^{+})= \{ \textbf{m} \in R^{\rm{2}}| \ | \textbf{m} \normalfont | = \rm{1} \}. \ee The $\textbf{m}$ \normalfont coordinates are globally defined.
 The usual angular coordinate $\theta$ for $P(N^{+})$ is defined by \be \textbf{m}=(\rm{sin\theta},\rm{cos\theta})=(\textbf{m}_{\rm 1},\textbf{m}_{\rm 2}), \ee $\theta \in [0,2 \pi)$.
 The angular coordinate $\theta$ is related to the projective coordinate $\rho$ for $P(N^{+})$ by stereographic projection \be \rho=\cot \left( \frac{\theta}{2} \right). \ee